NephCure Supported Conferences and Meetings

 International Pediatric Nephrology Association – www.ipna-online.org

 IPNA presents up-to-date reviews of advances in pediatric nephrology.
 IPNA hosts education sessions that bring researchers from around the world together to discuss the latest and most intriguing research and treatment for patients with Nephrotic Syndrome and FSGS.
 The IPNA International Conference is held every two years.
 In 2011, along with IPNA leadership, NephCure organized a special session titled “FOCUS on FOCAL” with over two dozen participating nephrologists and researches.
-The 2019 meeting will be held from October 17-21 in Venice, Italy.
+The 2019 meeting was held from October 17-21 in Venice, Italy.

 Midwest Pediatric Nephrology Consortium – www.mwpnc.org